- Published: 16 April 2020

-- Deadlines that are counted in business days are suspended.
-Counting the days will resume as soon as the IP Office opens.
+- Deadlines that are counted in business days will resume counting.

-- In general terms, we suggest complying with the regular deadlines unless there is an extraordinary delay as we expect a heavy traffic on the first day of the IP Office.
+- In general terms, we suggest complying with the regular deadlines with plenty of time unless there is an extraordinary delay.
+We expect heavy traffic on the first day and key dates at the IP Office.

 - Trademark clearance and knockout searches are being done in our proprietary software since the IP Office does not have an online database.

 - Some files are very old and there is the need to access the physical files at the IP Office, these will be suspended until they reopen.

 - Design searches.
 These searches may be done in private databases as access to the files continues to be restricted.
 Reliability of the results is limited.

 - New filing instructions are received and processed normally online but not all the procedure is electronic, so we are working in batches to minimize the mandatory visits to the bank.